z4kn4fein/stashbox/README.md

 }
 ```
 ##Resolvers
 There are some cases, when you may want to specify a special rule to resolve services.
-To achieve this you can register a custom `Resolver` implementation to Stashbox:
+To achieve this you can register a custom `Resolver` implementation into Stashbox:
 ```c#
 class MagicalWeaponResolver : Resolver
 {